 - China white

 In its liquid form, carfentanil is colorless and odorless.
-Carfentanil is normally concealed in other drugs like heroin, fentanyl, and sometimes cocaine, making it one of the main reasons it’s difficult to identify.
+It is often concealed in other drugs such as heroin, fentanyl, and sometimes cocaine.
+As a result, it’s difficult to identify.
 It also comes in tablets, patches, and sprays.
 In powder form, it has a white or pale yellow color, similar to heroin.
-On some occasions, it’s been reported that the drug can be shades of brown or pink.
+Additionally, the drug can be shades of brown or pink on some occasions.

-Carfentanil can be smoked, snorted, or injected.
-It’s also been reported in pill form, resembling prescription drugs.
+Carfentanil can be smoked, snorted, injected, or taken orally.
+It is also found in pill form, resembling prescription drugs.

 Some of the short-term effects of carfentanil include:

 Carfentanil was originally created as a large animal tranquilizer.
 It is considered to be the most powerful opioid, and a few grains are enough to kill someone.
 The drug is 100 times more potent than fentanyl and can easily be hidden in other drugs, which makes it harder to detect.
 Therefore, most users only use the drug for a short period of time before they experience an overdose.
 It is not guaranteed that naloxone will revive someone who overdosed on carfentanil.

 Law enforcement and health officials must take extreme caution and wear gloves and masks when handling carfentanil.
 This is because inhaling and touching the drug can be harmful.
 This was discovered in 2002 when Russian Special Forces attempted to regain control of a movie theater overrun by terrorists by using an aerosol spray containing traces of carfentanil, in which over 100 of the hostages died.